sreedevi-langoju/12weekawsworkshopchallenge/week7/Labs/deploy-docker-apache-aws-ecs-ecr-guide.md

   * Open a web browser and enter http://localhost:8080 in the address bar.
 You should see the content of your index.html file served by Apache running inside the Docker container.

   * Notes:
     To stop the container, use docker stop <container_id> where <container_id> is the ID of the running       container.
 You can find the container ID by running docker ps.
-    If you make changes to your index.html or Dockerfile, you'll need to rebuild the image (docker build -t my-apache-server       .) and then rerun the container (docker run -d -p 8080:80 my-apache-server).
+    If you make changes to your index.html or Dockerfile, you'll need to rebuild the image (docker build      -t my-apache-server.) and then rerun the container (docker run -d -p 8080:80 my-apache-server).
-    These steps should get you up and running with an Apache web server inside a Docker container on your Mac!

 ## Step 8: Create an ECR Repository